rondalefloyd/mts-pos/README.md

 if new libraries were installed, always run 'pip freeze > requirements.txt' after to avoid conflicts for other venv

-pyqt5
-peewee
-Cython
-ipython
-dotenv
-pandas
-pywin32
-python-docx
+pyqt5 peewee python-dotenv pandas pywin32 python-docx

 Python 3.12.6